madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

      ```
      terraform apply
         ```
-11. Create terraform workspace for qa
+11. Create a new workspace for each environment you want to deploy, for example for qa (testing):
     ```
      terraform workspace new qa
      ```